Civilian life under the German occupation of the Channel Islands: Working with the German occupiers

 The governments of the islands enacted emergency legislation to manage the crisis and, when the occupiers arrived, had to come to arrangements to reduce the impact of the occupation on the civilians under their care.
 Businesses had to conform to the changing rules and regulations, including how to deal with a German customer or suffer reprisals.
 Individuals generally tried to avoid contact.

 On arrival in the islands, the Germans issued proclamations imposing new laws on the resident islanders.
 As time progressed, additional laws restricting rights were posted and had to be obeyed.

 Anyone caught and sent to prison may have had to wait until space became available.
 Short sentences were served in the islands, which was very difficult.
 Rations were roughly half of what civilians got; and if sent away to prison, it was even worse, and the risk of dying increased.
 As the war progressed, prisoners sentenced for possession of radios were released early to reduce the demand on German supplied food rations.

 Assemblies in churches and chapels were permitted and prayers for the British royal family and the welfare of the British empire could be said although nothing could be said against the honour or interests of the German government or forces.
 German soldiers were free to attend services.
-Open air meetings were banned as were the Salvation Army, the Freemasons, the Oddfellows Society and the Ex-Servicemen's clubs.
+Open air meetings were banned as were The Salvation Army, the Freemasons, the Odd Fellows and the Ex-Servicemen's clubs.
 La Sociéte Guernesaise and La Sociéte Jersisise were permitted to continue holding meetings.

 Resistance took place with little success.
 Amongst the notable events was feeding and hiding a few OT workers, at the cost of a number of civilians being imprisoned and the death of Louisa Gould in Ravensbrück concentration camp.